GreeLab-Kebab/gl-kabab-subjects/README.md

 ### Prerequisites

-1. Clone the LacunaV2 tool from [this repository](https://github.com/GreeLab-Kebab/LacunaV2).
+Clone the LacunaV2 tool from [this repository](https://github.com/GreeLab-Kebab/LacunaV2).
-2. Install [xdotool](https://github.com/jordansissel/xdotool).
-It fakes the mouse and  keyboard input and it tool is optional to install.

 ### Instalation

-Clone the folowing repository for subject selection:
+Clone the following repository for subject selection:

 ```Console
 $ git clone https://github.com/GreeLab-Kebab/gl-kebab-subjects
 ```

 ### Execution
-1. Download the mobile webpages selected from the tranco list, using the ```[Save All Resources]``` chrome extension.
+1. Download the mobile webpages selected from the tranco list, using the ```Save All Resources``` chrome extension.
 This step is optional as [100 mobile webpages](https://github.com/GreeLab-Kebab/gl-kebab-subjects/tree/master/100-unzipped-webpages) have already been downloaded based on [these](https://user-images.githubusercontent.com/35984622/67622865-000c6e00-f81f-11e9-8d10-e55122d1d652.png) settings.
 To automatically download the webpage [this](https://github.com/GreeLab-Kebab/gl-kebab-subjects/blob/master/download.sh) shell script was used.

 2. Unzip the downloaded webpages.
 This step is also optional, as the unzipped 100 webpages can be found [here](https://github.com/GreeLab-Kebab/gl-kebab-subjects/tree/master/100-unzipped-webpages).

 3. LacunaV2 requires an entry html file, which can have different names (index.html, home.html).
 Run [this](https://github.com/GreeLab-Kebab/gl-kebab-subjects/blob/master/findIndexHtml.sh) script on the downloaded webpages to find the entry html files.

-4. Run Lacuna using [this](https://github.com/GreeLab-Kebab/gl-kebab-subjects/blob/master/runLacuna.sh) script and pass the file genereted in the previous step as first argument and path to Lacuna directory (saved on yourcomputer) as a second argument.
+4. Run Lacuna using [this](https://github.com/GreeLab-Kebab/gl-kebab-subjects/blob/master/runLacuna.sh) script and pass the file genereted in the previous step as first argument and path to Lacuna directory (saved on your computer) as a second argument.
 After LacunaV2 finishes, the result will be saved in the [lacunaWebPages](https://github.com/GreeLab-Kebab/gl-kebab-subjects/tree/master/lacunaWebPages) directory.

 ## Issues